amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 </details>

-Pay special attention to the lines 96 to 114.
+Pay special attention to lines 96 to 114.
 That's where the rehash magic happens.
-We basically create a new HashMap with doubled capacity.
+We create a new HashMap with doubled capacity.

 So, **testing** our new implementation from above ^